 If you believe that buying into a nice neighbourhood is important, then this Hong Kong village house at Po Toi O might be your dream home.
-ALISON MADDREN and her family have lived in this village for a decade and, according to Alison, the Po Toi O community is one of the property’s most attractive qualities.
+ALISON MADDREN and her family have lived in this village for over a decade and, according to Alison, the Po Toi O community is one of the property’s most attractive qualities.
 It sounds like a lovely place to live, but the inside-to-outside living area on the bottom floor gets our vote.
 It’s the type of lifestyle space many of us dream of in Hong Kong.
 Here, Alison shares her insights into what makes this renovated family home and the Po Toi O neighbourhood so special.

 When did you move to Hong Kong and what brought you here?